malcolmwilson8/malcolmwilson8/README.md

 ## A bit more about me

-- 🧱 I’m currently working on: building my knowledge of Node.js
+- 🧱 I’m currently working on: building my knowledge of Node.js, whilst also working on some interesting projects.
+Stay tuned!
 - 🤔 I'm curious about: Three.js, AI, and how to combine art and coding

 ## Languages & tools I use